Zhilei Zhang

 Zhilei Zhang (Zhāng Zhìlěi (张志磊); born May 2, 1983) is a Chinese professional boxer.
 He held the World Boxing Organization (WBO) interim heavyweight title from 2023 to 2024.
 As an amateur, he won a bronze medal at the 2004, 2011, silver at the 2007, and gold at the 2009 Asian Championships; gold at the 2010 Asian Games; bronze at the 2007 and 2009 World Championships; and silver at the 2008 Olympics.

 As of October 2025, Zhang is ranked as the world's seventh-best active heavyweight by The Ring magazine.
+He was named Professional Boxer of the Year by the New Jersey Boxing Hall of Fame in 2023 and 2024.

 Early life

 Zhang was born on May 2, 1983, in Qianzhangying village, Shicaoji Township, Shenqiu County, Zhoukou, Henan Province, China.
 Zhang is the tallest member of his family.
 By 15 years of age, he was 1.95 meters tall and weighed 120 kg.
 His father, Zhang Tan (1948–2020), was 1.76 meters tall while his mother, Deng Yuying stood slightly over 1.6 meters tall.
 His elder brother and elder sister are also of close to average height.

 In 2020, while Zhang made a rare visit back home the day after Chinese New Year, his father died of a sudden cardiac arrest at home during COVID-19 lockdown in China.
 Zhang mistakenly believed his father to be choking and attempted the Heimlich maneuver to no avail.

 At age seven, Zhang and his father moved to downtown Shenqiu County for educational reasons.
 Zhang later attended Shenqiu's Huaidian Hui Town No.3 Middle School.
 His father enrolled him in canoe sprinting lessons in order for him to lose weight.
 The Zhoukou region was a hotbed of watersports in the 1990s, with Olympic rower Mu Suli, born the same year as Zhang, growing up in a different part of Zhoukou during the 1990s.

 In 1995, Zhang was called up to the Shenqiu County canoe sprinting team by coach Li Guofeng.
 When Zhang injured his leg during a tryout for the provincial canoe sprinting team, he was referred to the provincial boxing coach Gu Ganqing.
 In 1998, Gu signed him to the Combat and Weightlifting Center in the Henan Provincial Department of Sports, headed by center chief Li Yan in Shangjie.
 From 1998 until he was released from his sporting obligations, he was coached by Gu.
 This was the first time Zhang had lived away from his family.